PrincesaPypka/oop-patterns/README.md

 # oop patterns

-Here stored some examples for patterns, that where given in the most brilliant book ever
+Here stored some examples for patterns, that where given in [the most brilliant book ever!](https://wickedlysmart.com/books/) We need 'Head First Design Patterns'.
-(I'll add it here some day.
-Right?)

 ### Strategy pattern